Congregation Ner Tamid: Education

 The synagogue includes David's School Preschool and Early Childhood Center and CLaL religious school.
 The religious school includes special programs for kindergarten up to seventh grade, and another for eighth to tenth grade.
 The preschool meets daily in the mornings and early afternoons.
-The religious school (which is called "CLaL" or "Children Learning and Living in Jewish Community") meets Sunday mornings and on weekday afternoons (4 PM – 6 PM).
+The religious school (which is called "CLaL" or "Children Learning and Living in Jewish Community") meets Sunday mornings and on weekday afternoons (4 p.m. – 6 p.m.).
 All grades (except seventh grade) meet on Sundays.
 In addition, the older grades meet on either Mondays and Wednesdays or Tuesdays and Thursdays, depending on the session for which the student has signed up.
 (Thus, the students in the older grades attend three days each week.)
 The seventh graders also meet on either Mondays and Wednesdays or Tuesdays and Thursdays.
 However, instead of coming on Sundays, they come to religious services every Shabbat (Saturday).

 The CLAL program ends after seventh grade.
-However, students in grades eight to ten have the option to continue their religious education through USY High School, which meets Wednesday nights, 6 PM – 8 PM.
+However, students in grades eight to ten have the option to continue their religious education through USY High School, which meets Wednesday nights, 6 p.m. – 8 p.m.
 Alternatively, students may attend courses from Los Angeles Hebrew High School, which meets at Ner Tamid on Wednesday nights and at Pierce College on Sundays.

 Congregation Ner Tamid also offers extensive adult education programs and classes, as well as Senior Programming with weekly exercise classes and special excursions to museums, theaters, and other places of interest.